-7. FUND BALANCES
+10. FUND BALANCES

-The District complies with GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions, which establishes fund balance classifications that comprise a hierarchy based primarily on the extent to which a government is bound to observe constraints imposed upon the use of the resources reported in governmental funds.
+The District complies with GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions, which establishes fund balance classifications that comprise a hierarchy based primarily on the extent to which a government is bound to observe constraints imposed upon the use of the resources reported in the governmental funds.
 Those fund balance classifications are described below.

-- Nonspendable Amounts that cannot be spent because they are either not in a spendable form or are legally or contractually required to be maintained intact.
-The District had no such amounts. - Restricted Amounts that can be spent only for specific purposes because of constraints imposed by external providers, or imposed by constitutional provisions or enabling legislation.
-The District had no such amounts. - Committed Amounts that can only be used for specific purposes pursuant to approval by formal action by the Board.
+- Nonspendable Amounts that cannot be spent because they are either not in a spendable form or are legally or contractually required to be maintained intact. - Restricted Amounts that can be spent only for specific purposes because of constraints imposed by external providers, or imposed by constitutional provisions or enabling legislation. - Committed Amounts that can only be used for specific purposes pursuant to approval by formal action by the Board.
 The District had no such amounts. - Assigned For the General Fund, amounts that are appropriated by the Board that are to be used for specific purposes.
 For all other governmental funds, any remaining positive amounts not previously classified as nonspendable, restricted or committed.
 The District had no such amounts. - Unassigned Amounts that are available for any purpose; these amounts can be reported only in the District's General Fund.

-The detail of the fund balances are included in the Governmental Funds Balance Sheet on page FS-1.
+The detail of the fund balances is included in the Governmental Funds Balance Sheet on page FS-1.